bitcoinops/bitcoinops.github.io/_topics/en/tapscript.md

 - `OP_CHECKMULTISIG` and `OP_CHECKMULTISIGVERIFY` are replaced by a
   `OP_CHECKSIGADD` opcode.

-- Many opcodes are redefined to be `OP_SUCCESS` opcodes that unconditionally render the entire script valid to simplify soft fork upgrades.
+- Many previously disabled opcodes are redefined to be `OP_SUCCESS` opcodes that unconditionally render the entire script valid to simplify soft fork upgrades.